WGN-TV: Affiliation with The CW and superstation programming split (2006–2016)

 On January 24, 2006, the Warner Bros.
-Entertainment division of Time Warner and CBS Corporation announced the formation of The CW, a network that would initially feature a mix of programs originating on The WB and UPN—which Time Warner and CBS, respectively, would shut down in concurrence with The CW's launch—as well as new series developed specifically for the CW schedule.
-In conjunction with the launch announcement, Tribune signed a ten-year agreement involving sixteen of the group's 19 WB affiliates (including WGN-TV), which would join eleven UPN stations owned by CBS to form The CW's initial group of charter affiliates.
-Because The CW primarily chose its original affiliates based on the highest overall viewership in each market among the pool of existing WB and UPN affiliates, WGN-TV was chosen as its Chicago affiliate over WPWR-TV, as Channel 9 had been the higher-rated of the two stations dating to WPWR's sign-on.
-On February 22, Fox announced that WPWR and nine other non-Fox-O&O stations (eight UPN stations, consisting of four in other major markets where The CW chose to align with a Tribune station and four based in non-Tribune markets, and one independent station) would become the initial charter outlets of MyNetworkTV, a joint venture between Fox Television Stations and Twentieth Television meant to fill the two weeknight prime time hours that would be opened up on UPN- and WB-affiliated stations that were not chosen to become CW charter outlets.
-The CW did not commission the WGN national feed—which became known as Superstation WGN in November 2002 and then as WGN America in August 2008—to act as a national default feed for the network, as it was able to maintain sufficient national coverage at launch through conventional over-the-air and digital multicast affiliates in the 100 largest markets as well as supplementary coverage in the remaining 110 markets through The CW Plus, a small-market feed comprising primary and subchannel-only over-the-air affiliates as well as cable-only affiliates that were part of the predecessor WB 100+ service.
+Entertainment division of Time Warner and CBS Corporation announced the formation of The CW, a network that would initially feature a mix of programs originating on The WB and UPN—which Time Warner and CBS, respectively, would shut down upon The CW's launch—and new series that were to be developed for The CW.
+In conjunction with the launch announcement, Tribune signed a ten-year agreement involving 16 of the group's 19 WB affiliates (including WGN-TV), which would join eleven CBS-owned stations to form The CW's initial group of charter affiliates.
+Because The CW primarily chose its original affiliates based on the highest-overall viewership in each market of the existing WB and UPN affiliates, WGN-TV was chosen as its Chicago affiliate over WPWR-TV; WGN-TV had been the higher-rated of the two stations dating to WPWR's sign-on.
+On February 22, Fox announced WPWR and nine other non-Fox-O&O stations (Note: Eight UPN stations, consisting of four in other major markets where The CW chose to align with a Tribune station; and four based in non-Tribune markets, and one independent station.) would become the initial charter outlets of MyNetworkTV, a joint venture between Fox Television Stations and Twentieth Television meant to fill the two weeknight prime time hours that would be opened up on UPN- and WB-affiliated stations that were not chosen to become CW charter outlets.
+The CW did not commission the WGN national feed—which became known as Superstation WGN in November 2002 and then as WGN America in August 2008—to act as a national default feed for the network because it could maintain sufficient national coverage at launch through conventional over-the-air and digital multicast affiliates in the 100 largest markets, as well as supplementary coverage in the remaining 110 markets through The CW Plus, a small-market feed comprising primary and subchannel-only over-the-air affiliates as well as cable-only affiliates that were part of the predecessor WB 100+ service.

 WGN-TV's second CW logo, used from 2011 to 2017.
 It was originally rendered with a blue box instead of a red box from 2006 to 2011.